MinecraftPlus/Website/content/en/updates/planned/artifacts-update.md

 ---
 Title: Artifacts Update
-Description: Aktualizacja dodająca do gry system ulepszania przedmiotów za pomocą artefaktów
+Description: An update that adds a system of upgrading items with artifacts to the game
 Author: Wituch
 Date: